MADICES/interop-demo/README.md

 ## Notes

 Ensure that the directories specified in `UPLOAD_FOLDER` and `RO_CRATE_FOLDER` exist or are created by the application before uploading or exporting files.

+AiiDAlab queries for a molecule (types, then Molecule type) openBIS shows the auto-generated RO-Crate
+AiiDAlab received the crate
+AiiDAlab translates the Molecule object onto its own schema AiiDAlab measures something (demonstrating understanding of object) AiiDAlab attaches Simulation object as a HasChild (or some other ontological property) using its own language (outgoing node) AiiDAlab ships out a crate openBIS translates the crate to its own schema openBIS shows parent-child relationship following the ids